|

 With the change in weather, wild mushrooms can sprout in parks and yards.

-While some varieties may be harmless, many are toxic for dogs.
+While some varieties may be harmless, many are toxic to dogs.

-It’s best to keep your dog away from all mushrooms to stay safe.
+It’s best to keep your dog away from all mushrooms to ensure their safety.

 Seasonal allergens